zpalffy/nfo-json/README.md

 # nfo-json

 A command-line utility that generates json for a number of .nfo files.
 The utility is able to scan multiple directories at a time and combine all output into a single json document.
+There are also options to download contained movie posters to a given directory while also resizing them to a certain size.
 It is written in Java and uses Gradle to build

 Building
 --------